Is Japanese a difficult language?

 Any financial aid for study abroad?

 We provide more than $50,000 in study abroad scholarships every year.
 Pitt is very committed to sending students abroad.
 Most students get some type of financial aid from the University.
 For scholarship information to study abroad, see this web page or contact the Asian Studies Center.
 Also, look into other opportunities like Bridging Scholarships though the American Association of Teachers of Japanese.
+If you are accepted to study abroad at a unievrsity in Japan, you should check if the school gives JASSO scholarships.

 Are scholarships available for studying Japanese in the United States?